Preparing to become a Conservation Warden

 - Possess or be able to obtain a Wisconsin driver's license (Wisconsin residency is not required to apply, but will be required if you accept a job offer)

 - Already possess a minimum of 60 college credits (or approved credit waiver from WI DOJ LESB) or be able to earn 60 college credits (in any topic) within five years of being hired.
-Candidates who do not yet have at least 60 college credits when hired will be required to attend schooling on their own time to meet this requirement
+Candidates who do not yet have at least 60 college credits when hired will be required to attend schooling on their own time and at their own expense to meet this requirement

 - No felony or domestic violence convictions